awesomerank/awesomerank.github.io/lists/fasouto/awesome-dataviz.md

 - [RAW](http://rawgraphs.io) - Create web visualizations from CSV or Excel files.
 - [Spark ★4888](https://github.com/holman/spark) - Sparklines for the shell.
 It have several [implementations in different languages](https://github.com/holman/spark/wiki/Alternative-Implementations).
 - [Superset](https://github.com/airbnb/superset) - A data exploration platform designed to be visual, intuitive, and interactive
+- [Vuo](https://vuo.org) — A realtime visual programming language for interactive media.
+Some data visualization examples are available in the [Composition Gallery](https://vuo.org/composition/?f%5B0%5D=im_field_vuo_feature_component%3A149).

 # Resources